FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/_index.md

 ### Check the "noexec" mount option before installing

-Before running the InstallBuilder, ensure that the` /tmp `directory and the user's `homedir` do not have the "noexec" option on that mount point.
+Before running the InstallBuilder, ensure that the /tmp directory and the user's homedir do not have the "noexec" option on that mount point.
 See [Troubleshooting the installation](../troubleshoot_registration) for workarounds.

 ### Installation configuration file

-The {{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called `initialize.properties` that provides as series of default values to simplify installation.
+The Transfer CFT{{< TransferCFT/componentlongname  >}} installation is based on a delivered configuration file called initialize.properties that provides as series of default values to simplify installation.
 As described in <a href="new_install_ux" class="MCXref xref">Customize the initialize.properties file</a>, you can make a copy of this file and customize it prior to running the installation procedure.

 ### Installation modes

 The following installation modes use the delivered initialize.properties file as the default configuration file.
-In graphical or text mode you can install, but not operate, {{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
+In graphical or text mode you can install, but not operate, Transfer CFT{{< TransferCFT/componentlongname  >}} without customizing certain mandatory values in this file.
 In silent mode, you must at least define an installation directory prior to running the unattended installation.

-**Graphical (console) mode**
+****Graphical (console) mode****

-` ./Transfer_CFT_{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run`
+` ./Transfer_CFT_3.9{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run`

-**Interactive (text) mode**
+****Interactive (text) mode****

-` ./Transfer_CFT_{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run --mode text`
+` ./Transfer_CFT_3.9{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run --mode text`

-**Silent mode (unattended)**
+****Silent mode (unattended)****

-`./Transfer_CFT_{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run --mode unattended --conf-file initialize.properties`
+`./Transfer_CFT_3.9{{< TransferCFT/releasenumber >}}_Install_<OS>_<BN>.run --mode unattended --conf-file initialize.properties`

 ### Create or modify the runtime

-You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the `initialize.properties` file.
+You can use the following command to repair the runtime if there was an issue during the installation, or to update values that you have modified in the initialize.properties file.
 From the &lt;installation\_directory>, run the following:

 `<installation directory> ./initialize filename`

 ### Using symbolic links

-To install Transfer CFT using symbolic links, you must use the silent mode, `option '--mode unattended'`, and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).
+To install Transfer CFT using symbolic links, you must use the silent mode, option '--mode unattended', and assign all parameters using only the configuration file (do not use parameters in the command line except the conf-file).

 > **Note**
 >